xitop/edzed/docs/blocks.rst

   All keyword arguments starting with ``'x_'`` or ``'X_'`` are accepted and stored as block's attributes.
 These names are reserved for storing arbitrary application data.

+  Keyword arguments other than those mentioned above are not accepted.

   ---